-The ONS data shows that there were 7,316 coronavirus care home deaths in 2020 up to 17 April, which is more than expected during the pandemic.
+ONS data shows that there were 7,316 coronavirus care home deaths in 2020 up to 17 April, which is more than expected during the pandemic.

 Similarly, 18,516 deaths in week 15, and 22,351 deaths were recorded in week 16.
-As per the ONS, they represent 6,082, 7,996 and 11,854 more deaths than the five-year average calculated for those respective weeks of the year.
+According to the ONS, they represent 6,082, 7,996 and 11,854 more deaths than the five-year average calculated for those respective weeks of the year.

 The COVID-19 pandemic has given rise to a lot of potentially dangerous misinformation.
-For reliable advice on COVID-19 including symptoms, prevention and available treatment, please refer to the World Health Organisation or your national healthcare authority.
+For reliable advice on COVID-19, including symptoms, prevention, and available treatment, please refer to the World Health Organization or your national healthcare authority.